netdata/netdata/docs/contributing/style-guide.md

 ### Use informational hyperlinks

 Hyperlinks should clearly state its destination.
-Don't use words like **here** to describe where a link will take your reader.
+Don't use words like "here" to describe where a link will take your reader.

 ```
 # Not recommended